Fox News’ Pro-Trump Stars Are Getting Desperate

 “You spend time preparing for the meal and you put it in the oven and you set it and forget it.
 Six hours, seven hours, that’s what it is,” he said.
 “I don’t expect somebody in the middle of the night to come in and open up and screw the turkey, which is what happened last night.
 They screwed the turkey.
 It’s all this stuff goes on—you wake up and something is going on.
 I thought that was really strange.”

-When the show returned the next day, the hosts tried to clarify that they were not suggesting there was a voter fraud conspiracy afoot.
-They were simply asking the media to prove that there was not a conspiracy afoot.
+When the show returned the next day, the hosts tried to clarify that they were not suggesting there was a voter-fraud conspiracy afoot just that they were simply asking the media to prove that there was no conspiracy afoot.

 “No one is specifically on this show at least accusing anybody of committing fraud.
-All we’re saying is: show us there isn’t fraud,” host Jesse Watters said, demanding more transparency from the election process in Philadelphia, where the state election board is currently live streaming its vote-counting process.
+All we’re saying is: show us there isn’t fraud,” host Jesse Watters said, demanding more transparency from the election process in Philadelphia, where the state election board has been publicly live-streaming its vote-counting process.